yuanqing/create-figma-plugin/docs/basics.md

 See that:

-1. There is a concept of a “Main context” and a “UI context”.
+1. There is a concept of a “main context” and a “UI context”.
 2. The availability of the Figma plugin API and JavaScript API differs between the two contexts.

 ### Main context

 The entry point of a plugin command is a sandboxed JavaScript environment.
-We call this the plugin command’s **“Main context”**.
+We call this the plugin command’s **“main context”**.

-Within this Main context:
+Within this main context:

 1. Our JavaScript code can access and manipulate the contents of the Figma document via the [Figma plugin API](https://figma.com/plugin-docs/api/api-overview/).
 The plugin API is made available on the [`figma`](https://figma.com/plugin-docs/api/figma/) global object.
 2. Our JavaScript code can only access a subset of the standard browser JavaScript API.
 Most notably, this subset *excludes* both the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) as well as APIs such as [`Fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### UI context

-Showing a UI for a plugin command must be explicitly triggered in the command’s Main context.
+Showing a UI for a plugin command must be explicitly triggered in the command’s main context.
 Figma would then display a modal in the Figma editor interface; this modal contains an `<iframe>` within which which we can render a UI.
 We call this `<iframe>` the plugin command’s **“UI context”**.

 Within this UI context: